SaveliyP/ts-typed-sql/README.md

 ## TODO:

- - Make SELECT and UNION statements be the same interface (so a variable can be automatically inferred to be either)
  - Add support for NULLs
     - A type should include information about whether it is nullable and whether it has a default value
     - Add better .defaultTo()